 Follow your preferences and trust your body

 As we offer our professional advice we also suggest that you trust your own instincts.
 Knowing that a higher proportion of feathers makes for a firmer, more supportive pillow, and that a higher percentage of down makes a pillow softer, we invite you to choose a pillow which matches your personal preference as well as your sleeping style.
-Physical differences between people such as shoulder width, spinal alignment and head size can also play a role in determining what kind of pillow is best for an individual.
+Physical differences between people such as shoulder width, spinal alignment and head size can also play a role in determining what kind of pillow is best for each person.

 We understand that many individuals suffer from a dust mite allergy.
 To help these people, we offer a large selection of anti-allergy pillows that carry the NOMITE quality mark.
 Our shop hosts certified pillows filled with all varieties of down and crafted for every kind of sleeper.
 If you have another kind of allergy, please consult a specialist and reach out to our customer service team and we will provide you with a tailored recommendation.